 I use a client-centered, collaborative, and creative approach.
 First, I'll interview you to find out what's going on with your mental health.
 Then, we'll work together to set goals and make a plan.
 We'll take a look at your life story to identify strengths and problem areas.
 I'll be your listening ear, because life can be hard and maybe you need to talk to someone about what you're experiencing.
 Or, you may be struggling with more severe issues, so I'll offer strategies and coping skills to help you overcome challenges.
 Through exploration and insight, we'll learn more about your unique situation and find direction for positive change.

 My Education & Training

-I am a Licensed Mental Health Counselor Associate (#MC61245823) in Washington State.
-I have an M.A. in Clinical Mental Health Counseling & Art Therapy from Antioch University Seattle.
+I am a Washington Licensed Mental Health Counselor Associate (#MC61245823).
+I have an M.A. in counseling specializing in clinical mental health counseling and art therapy from Antioch University Seattle.
 The focus of my training was on expressive and creative arts therapy, an experiential approach to psychotherapy that emphasizes the creative process for exploring difficult situations, processing experiences, seeing different perspectives, and promoting well-being.
 I continue my professional development by taking various trainings, including best practices for telehealth, and I'm a member of the Washington Mental Health Counselors Association.